 The solo violins theme is cut off in midstream by the second themes unanticipated appearance, the tonality suddenly changes to C major on a sustained open wind chord that creates a misty atmosphere, muted strings play 16th note figuration that contains a variant of motive three, and an inverted fragment of the first theme, punctuated by sharp pinpricks in the harp that make the hairs on the back of one’s neck stand on in, a sudden thrust on an offbeat unexpectedly juts out from the subdued flickering string figuration jolting the tonality out of kilter and causing the violins to react angrily with a rapid descending flurry of flatted notes.
 Woodwinds respond with a fragment of the first theme, that sounds even more like a variant of motive three when played in isolation from the principal theme.

 The first theme is reintroduced in a strange manner.
 First divided violins played, followed by woodwinds joined by the solo violin only for the themes opening phrase.
 As the tonality shifts to the minor motors one and two from the introduction return to round out the skirt so section corns in their high register, directed to blare out and clarinets in their contracting the low register ease into the first trio in a more relaxed tempo, on a variation of motive one olustee of somewhat arrogant version of the terror motive from the Second Symphony, without its terrifying aspect.

-The trio theme is akin to the pompous oboe tune from the funeral march of the first symphonies third movement and the clarinet theme from the scared soul of the third, violins play a dotted rhythmic figure that is a direct quote from the Rheinlegendchen song.
+The trio theme is akin to the pompous oboe tune from the funeral march of the first symphonies third movement and the clarinet theme from the scherzo of the third, violins play a dotted rhythmic figure that is a direct quote from the Rheinlegendchen song.

 After the woodwinds take a few turns developing the trio theme.
 A melting melody in the violins generates a warm glow, it contrasts with the perky variant of the trio theme played by a solo horn.